nicholas-maltbie/FallingParkourDevLog/_posts/2021-09-02-Fourth-Post.markdown

 [https://github.com/nicholas-maltbie/TileMaps](https://github.com/nicholas-maltbie/TileMaps) and I will be updating it to include lots more features for tile maps of any type and all sorts of fun path finding and interesting tricks.
 Having hexagons and grid maps may prove useful in the future for this project and possibly for other people as well.
-It might take me a few weeks but I'll do my best to keep adding features and eventually build to releasing a unity package with the recolor shader.
+It might take me a few weeks, but I'll do my best to keep adding features and eventually build to releasing a unity package with the recolor shader.

 # Future Plans